 Jama Kilgore (Eldridge, MO) Jama was given 2 sheep 15 years ago and since then has fallen in love with the entire world of fiber arts.
 Her passion is raising long wool breeds of sheep and is shepherdess to an eclectic flock on a small farm in SW Missouri.
 Dabbling in many fiber arts she has found loom knitting and the triangle loom to be her favorites.

-Kay McCoy (Sabetha, KS) Kay loves fiber- and loves finding new ways to feed her fiber enthusiasm.
-In real life she is an FSA Loan Officer, but fiber arts has been her passion ever since she learned to spin 24 years ago.
-Kay, her sister Sally Brandon, and their Mom own the Shepherd’s Mill Retail Store in Phillipsburg, KS which is located with the Sherpherd’s Mill.
-Kay’s fantasy job is to be the “research and Development Specialist” at the Shepherd’s Mill because she loves experimenting and learning new techniques for the Fiber Arts.
+Kay McCoy (Sabetha, KS) Kay McCoy is a self-professed “fiber fanatic” and enjoys finding new ways to feed her fiber enthusiasm.
+In real life, she is a USDA employee with 34 years of experience as a Farm Loan Manager, but Fiber Arts has been her passion ever since she learned to spin 25 years ago.
+Kay is a sister of Sally Brandon, owner of the Shepherd’s Mill in Phillipsburg, KS.
+Kay’s fantasy job is to be the “reasarc and Development Specialist” at the Shepherd’s Mill because she loves experimenting with and learning new techniques in Fiber Arts.

 Donna McFarland (Union, MO) Donna is the Master Weaver Craftsman at Silver Dollar City, President of Franklin County Fiber Guild, Past VP of Weavers Guild of St. Louis and co-owner of Dewberry Ridge- A Fiber Art Company, loom designer, handwoven apparel designer and more.